esp-rs/book/src/application-development/configuration.md

 * A config file for each configuration in `.cargo/`
 * (**Recommended**) A Cargo [alias] to build with the given config, for example `run-config-a = "run --config=./.cargo/config_a.toml --release"`, but for simple cases you can pass `--config` on the CLI.

-Checkout [this example repo] for a more comprehensive look at multi-config projects.
+Check out [this example repo] for a more comprehensive look at multi-config projects.

 ## Defining Your Own Config Options

 You may also want to define certain configuration options in your project.
-To do so, it is necessary to declaratively define these options, their default values, and other parameters and checks inside a `esp_config.yml` file.
+To do so, it is necessary to declaratively define these options, their default values, and other parameters and checks inside an `esp_config.yml` file.
 Details can be found in the [Defining Configuration Options] section of the project repository.

 [documentation]: https://docs.espressif.com/projects/rust/
 [esp-config]: https://crates.io/crates/esp-config